 Jobs and Pay

-Clinical microbiology laboratory directors generally need a PhD, in addition to postdoctoral training.
+Clinical microbiology laboratory directors generally need a PhD and postdoctoral training.

-- The University of Arizona offers a PhD program in microbiology which accommodates students’ research interests.
+- The University of Arizona offers a PhD program in microbiology that accommodates students’ research interests.
 Graduates demonstrate proficiency in research, experimental design, and scientific achievement within microbiology.
-There is no uniform plan of study, but instead one is tailored to each candidate with the assistance of a mentor.
+There is no uniform study plan, but instead, one is tailored to each candidate with the assistance of a mentor.
 The program consists of 63 credits and takes place at the school’s Tucson campus.
-The University of Arizona is accredited by the Higher Learning Commission.
+The Higher Learning Commission accredits the University of Arizona.

 Jobs and Pay

-Genetic counselors need to obtain a master’s degree and board certification in genetic counseling in order to secure employment, but many genetic counselors begin their educational journey with a bachelor’s degree in microbiology or a related life science discipline.
+Genetic counselors need to obtain a master’s degree and board certification in genetic counseling to secure employment.
+Still, many genetic counselors begin their educational journey with a bachelor’s degree in microbiology or a related life science discipline.

 Over 40 percent of all microbiologists work in a research and development setting, and that’s where industrial microbiologists thrive, applying their knowledge of microbiology to the creation of safe and effective products.
 They may work with medical devices, pharmaceutical drugs, cosmetics, or other consumer goods.
 Typical responsibilities include microbial testing, laboratory services, and investigative research under the direction of an industrial company.